monkey0506/osd-scourgeoftheunderworld-as/README.md

 unless you have made any changes to the AGS engine or the built-in plugin sources there's no need to build them.
-You can grab the latest libraries from the [AGS build server](http://teamcity.bigbluecup.org/viewType.html?buildTypeId=AdventureGameStudio_EngineAndroid) (requires login/registration).
+You can grab the latest libraries from the [AGS build server](http://teamcity.bigbluecup.org/viewType.html?buildTypeId=AdventureGameStudio_EngineAndroid) (requires login/registration, but you may login as "guest" with no password).
 Select the engine branch you want to use (releases are stable builds, master is latest dev build) and click on the *Artifacts* link.
 This will bring you to a page where you can download `engine-android.zip`, which contains the APK of your selected branch of AGS.

 Once you have obtained `engine-android.zip`, you can extract `AGS-debug.apk`.
 Open the APK file with your choice of archive tool (7-Zip, WinRAR, etc.).
 Extract the contents of the `lib` folder